 C - STL

-Yadier Molina went 2-for-4 with a pair of singles and an RBI in a loss to the Indians on Wednesday.
+Yadier Molina went 2-for-4 with a two-run home run in a loss to the Reds on Friday night.

-Yadier Molina filled up the box score on Friday night, going 3-for-5 with a home run, two runs scored, three RBI, and a stolen base in a 9-3 win over the Rockies.
+Yadier Molina went 2-for-3 with a walk, two runs scored, and a two-run home run in a win over the Dodgers on Wednesday.